Best California high schools to prepare for college, according to Niche - NewsBreak

 - Polytechnic School (Pasadena)

 The Bay Area dominates both top-ten lists.
 Five of the top public schools and five of the top private schools are found in the Bay Area.
-The Los Angeles, San Diego and Sacramento areas are also well represented.
+The Los Angeles and San Diego areas are also well represented.

 California high schools – both public and private – will be facing a big change this fall.
 Starting in the new school year, high schools can’t start before 8:30 a.m. under a 2019 first-in-the-nation law forbidding earlier start times.
 The law has an exemption for rural school districts.

-Note: Editor’s note: This story has been updated to correct the location of Whitney High School.